wlan slovenija development

 Google Summer of Code

-This year we are again participating in Google Summer of Code.
+Next year will be applying for participating in Google Summer of Code.
 If you are a student, this could be a great way to start contributing to wlan slovenija projects.

 Our flagship project is for sure an award-winning and cyberspace-buzzed nodewatcher.
 It is a planning, deployment, monitoring and maintenance platform for organically-built (bottom-up, grass-root) (wireless) networks.
 It facilities emergence of networks operated by diverse and possibly unrelated people, without requirements for technical experts, providing an alternative to more traditional/institutionalized approaches.